History at a glance

 The history of SUNY Poly dates back to 1966, when Upper Division College at Herkimer/Rome/Utica was founded and began offering graduate programs to students using classrooms at a local elementary school.
 In 1971, the college began operating in a former mill building in West Utica, which was gradually remodeled into classrooms, offices, and a library.

 With growing enrollment, the institution leased three additional buildings in West Utica and one in Rome, and adopted a new name in 1977: the State University of New York College of Technology at Utica-Rome.

 In 1981, construction began on a new campus in Marcy.
 The first building, Kunsela Hall, was completed in 1984, and the college operated two campuses during a transitional period.
 In the 1987 fall semester, entering students attended all classes at the new campus.
 In 1989, the college name was changed again to the “State University of New York Institute of Technology at Utica-Rome.”
 Steady growth and construction has continued over the years, including a $13 million student center, a $20 million fieldhouse and athletic fields, and a $23.5 million residence hall all completed in 2011.

-SUNY Poly is a member of the National Collegiate Athletic Association (NCAA) Division III, the Eastern Collegiate Athletic Conference (ECAC), and the North Atlantic Conference (NAC).
-The current roster of SUNY Poly varsity sports includes baseball, softball, and men’s and women’s teams competing in basketball, cross country, lacrosse, soccer, and volleyball.
+SUNY Poly is a member of the National Collegiate Athletic Association (NCAA) Division III and the North Atlantic Conference (NAC).
+The current roster of SUNY Poly varsity sports includes baseball, softball, mixed golf, and men’s and women’s teams competing in basketball, cross country, lacrosse, soccer, and volleyball.
 SUNY Poly's athletic nickname is the Wildcats.